ng-/ng/readme.md

 ```

 ##### External Libraries
-With node's require it is easy to build a modular application using 3rd party npm packages
+With node's require it is easy to build a modular application using external npm modules
 ```javascript
 	.factory('third-party', require('ng.thirdparty').factory)